abiadin2000-git/ai-growth-marketing-setup/README.md

 **Solution:**
 Explored the interface step by step and focused on completing the setup first before deeper usage.

+### Additional Observation

+During the setup, I noticed that installing tools is straightforward, but understanding how they fit into a real workflow requires deliberate exploration.
+This shifted my focus from just completing the setup to thinking about practical usage.

 ---

 ## 4. Key Insight